mgnsm/ZLibDotNet/README.md

 ```
 In earlier versions of .NET, there are the `DeflateStream` and `InflateStream` classes that can be used to compress and decompress data in the raw deflate (RFC 1951) format.
 ### Why yet another zlib implementation?
-Besides being unsupported in .NET 5 and earlier versions, the `ZLibStream` class in .NET 6 also doesn't provide any functionality to retrieve information such as the total number of bytes processed and output, or the Adler-32 checksum of the data.
+Besides being unsupported in .NET 5 and earlier versions, the `ZLibStream` class also doesn't provide any functionality to retrieve information such as the total number of bytes processed and output, or the Adler-32 checksum of the data.

 There are indeed other third-party and fully managed C#/.NET libraries that already provide this functionality but ZLibDotNet was implemented during the porting of a C/C++ library to C#/.NET where it was undesirable to rely on any existing third-party software.
 It has been designed to provide an API surface that is very similar to the one that the original ported C library provides and also adds support for `Span<byte>` buffers.
 ## Installation